 Classes will be conducted from mid-September to mid-April – seven months per year.

 The complete program will be offered over a period of five years, including review and final exam, and three months of lam-rim retreat.

 The following is required of all students who wish to have their Basic Programme completion card signed off for subject completion:

-A minimum of 80% of attendance at all meditations and retreats offered as part of the program – this will include morning lam rim meditations (Monday to Saturday)
+a minimum of 80% attendance at meditations / retreats offered as part of the programme

-Karma yoga: five hours per week in any one of the three projects at Root Institute and/or at Root institute General
+karma yoga: five hours per week in any project at Root Institute and / or at Root institute General

-Completion of all assessments and tests set by the teaching assistant as part of the programme
+completion of all assessments and tests set by the tutor as part of the programme

 Students who wish to qualify for the Basic Programme completion certificate need to: